OpenLineage/OpenLineage/CONTRIBUTING.md

 [goodfirstissues]: https://github.com/OpenLineage/OpenLineage/labels/good%20first%20issue
 [helpwantedissues]: https://github.com/OpenLineage/OpenLineage/labels/help%20wanted

+## Running pre-commit hooks

+Before submitting your pull request, make sure to set up and run pre-commit hooks to ensure code quality and consistency.
+[Pre-commit](pre-commit.com) hooks are automated checks that run before each commit is made.
+These checks include code formatting, linting and JSON Schema specification validations.
+To set up the pre-commit hooks for this project, follow these steps:

+* Install pre-commit: If you haven't already, install pre-commit on your local machine by running `pip install pre-commit` in your virtual environment.

+* Set up hooks: Once pre-commit is installed, navigate to the project's root directory and execute `pre-commit install`.
+This command will set up the necessary hooks in your local repository.

+* Run pre-commit: Now, every time you attempt to make a commit, the pre-commit hooks will automatically run on the staged files.
+If any issues are detected, the commit process will be halted, allowing you to address the problems before making the commit.
+You can also run `pre-commit run --all-files` to manually trigger the hooks for all files in the repository.

 ## Triggering CI runs from forks (committers)

 CI runs on forks are disabled due to the possibility of access by external services via CI run.